Newport Harbor Boating Regulations

 The basics, as indicated in the reference guide to state boating laws:

-Minimum operator age is 16.
-Adult supervision and education for minors is required.
+- Minimum operator age is 16.
+Adult supervision and education for minors are required.
 Licensing is required for all operators of all personal watercraft (PWC).
 There is no minimum age for certification.

-No water skiing in Newport Harbor.
-Towing skiers outside the harbor requires an on-board observer, at least 12 years old with an unobstructed view.
+- No water skiing in Newport Harbor.
+Towing skiers outside the harbor require an onboard observer, at least 12 years old with an unobstructed view.
 A “skier down” flag is not required, but a kill-switch is.
 Water-skiers must be at least 12 years old.

-Lights Insure that when operating your vessel at night, your running lights work and are properly displayed.
-Dinghies should have a lantern (light) that can be dis- played if approached by another vessel.
+- Lights Ensure that when operating your vessel at night, your running lights work and are properly displayed.
+Dinghies should have a lantern (light) that can be displayed if approached by another vessel.

-HUNGRY?
-Licenses are required for removal of lobsters.
+- HUNGRY?
+Licenses are required for the removal of lobsters.
 Penalties for illegal removal are severe and strictly enforced.